MicrosoftDocs/azure-devops-docs/docs/service-hooks/services/teams.md

 ms.technology: devops-collab
 ms.topic: conceptual
 monikerRange: '>= tfs-2017'
-ms.date: 05/14/2019
+ms.date: 04/21/2020
 ---

 # Create a service hook for Azure DevOps Services and Team Foundation Server (TFS) with Microsoft Teams

 >[!NOTE]
-> If you are only interested in integrating Microsoft Teams with Azure Pipelines, we recommend you use our [Azure Pipelines app for Microsoft Teams](https://aka.ms/AzurePipelinesTeamsIntegration).
+> If you're only interested in integrating Microsoft Teams with Azure Pipelines, we recommend you use our [Azure Pipelines app for Microsoft Teams](https://aka.ms/AzurePipelinesTeamsIntegration).

 <b>Azure DevOps Services | TFS 2017.2</b>

->[!NOTE]
->This article applies to Azure DevOps Services and to TFS 2017.2 and later versions.
+This article applies to Azure DevOps Services and to TFS 2017.2 and later versions.

 See activity about your Azure DevOps Services or Team Foundation Server (2017.2 and later) projects directly in your Microsoft Teams channel, for example: